kamranbekirovyz/versionarte/README.md

 Optional parameters:
 - `keyName`: key name for the Firebase Remote Config to fetch.
 By default, it's set to "versionarte".
 Specify if you upload the [configuration JSON](#-json-format) using a different key name.
+- `initializeInternally`: if your project already initializes and configures Firebase Remote Config, set this to `false`.
+By default, it's set to `true`.
+- `remoteConfigSettings`: settings for Firebase Remote Config if `initializeInternally` set to true.
+By default, `fetchTimeout` and `minimumFetchInterval` are set to `10 seconds`.

 ### 2. Using RESTful API